mnofresno/sensors-api/Readme.md

 npm install

+### Running:

-Run the application server:
+run the application server with the following command

 node main.js

-to keep the server running in background, you can install nohup with sudo apt-get install nohup, then you can run:
+to keep up the server running in background, you can install 'nohup' (sudo apt-get install nohup), then you can run:

 nohup node main.js &